PL4Practice/BE7022/Week_01.md

 ---
 **SOME TERMINOLOGY**

-Cohort; Prospective study; Retrospective study; Baseline characteristics; Case control study;
+Cohort; Prospective study; Retrospective study; Baseline characteristics; Case control study; Matched Case Control Study; Cross-Sectional Study; Placebo; Single-blind study...

-Baseline Characteristics are values recorded at the time of entry into the study./n A Case Control Study is one in which the cases have the disease under focus and controls are a comparative group of not having the disease. !/n
+> - Baseline Characteristics are values recorded at the time of entry into the study.
+> - A Case Control Study is one in which the cases have the disease under focus and controls are a comparative group of not having the disease.
+> - A Cross-Sectional Study is one in which information on a variable is collected at one fixed time.